0605akj0605/single_cycle_RISCV_processor/README.md

-load type of instruction is being implemented here. lw x6 -4(x9)
+lw x6 -4(x9)
-In machine code this amounts to 0xFFC4A303
+In machine code this amounts to 0xFFC4A303.
 ![image](https://github.com/user-attachments/assets/f863663f-198b-4819-a23f-6d51e8bcee37)

 In the waveform, we can observe